 Dr Thom Oliver

 Thom joined our board in September 2016 after being involved in local politics and the Active Citizens programme.
 Thom lives in Redfield near Netham Park and works as an academic and research bid writer at UWE Bristol.
-Thom has a particular interest in encouraging, supporting and inspiring local people to take an even stronger role in shaping the spaces, places and policies which affect their day to day lives and hopes to use his bid writing experience to assist Up Our Street to continue and extend their work in this area.
+Thom has a particular interest in encouraging, supporting and inspiring local people to take an even stronger role in shaping the spaces, places and policies which affect their day to day lives.

 Nic joined our board in October 2017 and has lived in Easton since 2007.
 Nic works as a Health Improvement Practitioner with Bristol City Council and has many years experience in community work in the inner city.
-She is involved in The Ping Pong Parlour, Swing Dance Bristol, a medicinal herbal allotment in St. Werburghs and Wutan School of martial arts and runs a voluntary table tennis group called Kings of Ping which enjoys going to festivals and events, taking Ping Pong to the people!
+She is involved in The Ping Pong Parlour, Swing Dance Bristol, a medicinal herbal allotment in St. Werburghs and Wutan School of martial arts and runs a voluntary table tennis group called Kings of Ping which takes Ping Pong to the people!

 Hannah joined Up Our Street board in October 2017.
 She has lived in the area for ten years and has been a school governor at Hannah More Primary for seven years through which she has gained knowledge and understanding of education and our diverse local community.
 Hannah works for Bristol Mediation, which supports neighbours and communities in Bristol and North Somerset to resolve conflict and volunteers as a mediator and conflict coach.